 Topics

 From winter term 2025/26 on MAOT changes the structure from seven to four main topics.
 MAOT teaches applications of optical technologies in these four main topics.
-The lists of courses list of courses is still organised by the previous topics.
+However, the ‚old‘ topics still play a role in the curriculum from time to time.
+They roughly translate into the new system as follows:

 From photovoltaics and semiconductors to microstructured devices, glasses and molecular assemblies, Erlangen is a widely-known site for photonic material technologies.
 Research activities comprise the fabrication and the characterization of innovative photonic structures and their implementation into prototype as well as large-scale applications.